samsilverman/PSA-Baseball-Grades/README.md

 The following steps were applied to each scrapped image to ensure a consistent format for all images in the dataset:

 1. Ensure a consistent image size of `150x200`.
-This was done in a three step process (code in `dataset_processor.py`):
+This was done in a three-step process (code in `dataset_processor.py`):

     1. Images with `width > height` were rotated clockwise by 90°.

     2. Images were scaled to `150x200` (or as possible).

-    3. Images that could not be exactly scaled to `150x200` were padded using a replication of pixel values.
+    3. Images that could not be exactly scaled to `150x200` were padded using replication of pixel values.

 2. A simple file structure was implemented for ease of use: